Sir William Perkins's School

-Sir William Perkins's School is a private day school for girls aged 11 to 18 in Chertsey, Surrey, England.
-It is situated on 49,000 m2 of greenbelt land on the outskirts of Chertsey.
-The school was founded in 1725 and the Good Schools Guide described the school as "a friendly school with very good academic standards - ideal for girls who enjoy healthy competition and getting stuck into what is on offer."
+Sir William Perkins's School is a private co-educational day school for girls and boys aged 11 to 18 in Chertsey, Surrey, England.
+Founded in 1725, it is situated on 13 acres of greenbelt land on the outskirts of Chertsey.
+The Good Schools Guide described the school as "a friendly school with very good academic standards - ideal for students who enjoy healthy competition and getting stuck into what is on offer."

 History

 The school was founded in 1725 by a wealthy Chertsey merchant, Sir William Perkins.
-Originally for twenty five boys, the school extended its education to include twenty-five girls in 1736.
+Originally for twenty-five boys, the school extended its education to include twenty-five girls in 1736.
 It moved to purpose-built accommodation on its present twelve-acre site in 1819.

 In 1944, the school became a voluntary controlled grammar school for girls maintained by Surrey Education Authority and in 1978 became fully independent as an educational foundation administered by trustees.

+Sir William Perkins's will open its doors to boys from September 2026, subject to regulatory approval from the DfE.
+This will be a phased introduction, with boys initially joining Years 7 and 12, with the School becoming fully co-educational by 2030.

+Facilities

+The School is situated in 13 acres of greenbelt land in Surrey with grounds and playing fields, tennis courts and a floodlit Astroturf pitch.
+The School embarked on a number of building projects during the mid 2000s starting with a new Sports Hall, Performing Arts base, fitness studio and a dance studio.
+More recently a large Atrium café has been built to connect to the existing dining hall, two new Drama Studios and a state of the art Sixth Form Centre with seminar rooms, a careers centre, large common room with kitchen, work spaces and an outdoor terrace.
+The SWPS Boat Club was opened in 2016 as part of the School's Building Development programme and is situated at Laleham Reach.

+Houses

-When the educational institute became a girls school, there were just two houses: L and P. The girls who were perceived to be more literary from their entrance exam were put into L (Latin) and the girls more inclined towards Mathematics were put into P (Parallel).
+Originally there were just two houses: L and P. The girls who were perceived to be more literary from their entrance exam were put into L (Latin) and the girls more inclined towards Mathematics were put into P (Parallel).
 The additional houses, M and Q, were added in the later formative years of the school that stands today.
 In 2014, the house names were changed, from single letters to names of famous and intelligent women of Britain: Lonsdale, Montagu, Pankhurst and Quant.
 Each house bears its own crest and colour: Lonsdale (red), Montagu (yellow), Pankhurst (green) and Quant (blue).

-Part of Sir William Perkin’s School Masterplan in 2015 a £4.1 million new development was undertaken, building a new main entrance, music performing arts room, sports hall, fitness studio, dance studio with sprung floors.
-Phase II of the development was completed in Spring 2016, in which atrium was with a large pitched roof was connected to the existing dinning hall, and to some brand new drama studios and Sixth Form centre, with own outside terrace.
-The SWPS Boat Club was opened in 2016 as part of the School's Building Development programme and is situated at Laleham Reach.

 Curriculum

+Sir William Perkins's School has a tradition of academic excellence.
+It achieves outstanding results at GCSE and A level, and is regularly listed highly in league tables and the Sunday Times Parent Power.

 The 2019 ISI inspection report stated 'The quality of the pupils' academic and personal development is excellent.'.
 The school has had a tradition of academic excellence and is often at the top of examination result tables in the county.
 Appearing within The Sunday Times Top 150 Independent Secondary Schools (Dec 2021).